-- Packing materials such as polystyrene, plastic quilting and similar packing materials can be saved and reused for the same purpose.
+- Packing materials, such as polystyrene, plastic quilting, and similar materials, can be saved and reused again for packing.

 - Carry a reusable tote bag or take bags to the store when you go shopping.
 There are attractive nylon mesh bags available that can be stored easily in the glove compartment of your car.
-Durable canvas bags which take very little space to tuck away when not in use can be used.
+Durable canvas bags, which take very little space to tuck away when not in use, can also be used.

-- If you buy prepared microwaveable dinners, save the plates for use at outside parties or for children.
+- If you buy prepared microwaveable dinners, save the plates for outdoor parties or for children.

 - Old tires can be used in the garden and in the play yard.

 Some of the strategies are very closely related in these "Three Rs" categories.
 For instance, we need to reduce the use of plastic bags for grocery shopping, but we can use tote bags instead and reuse them while making sure that they are clean.